NREL/SOEP-QSS-Test/Agenda.md

   - Need to look at handling of non-state real variables with associated derivative variables
 - Issues
   - Event indicator to event indicator dependencies in modelDescription.xml are used in two different situations, which interferes with QSS's ability to patch around the lack of direct dependencies:
-    1. An intermediate "signaling" variable modified in on EI block that appears in the other EI expression has bee short-circuited out
+    1. An intermediate "signaling" variable modified in on EI block that appears in the other EI expression has been short-circuited out
-    2. Something like the EIs share an expression or dependencies
+    2. The EIs share an expression or dependencies
-    - QSS could temporarily add dependencies for both meanings for an inefficient hack (not tried yet)
+    - QSS temporary work-around: Adds dependencies for both meanings: inefficient
   - Simultaneous events prevent consistent (order-independent) updating with ND
     - Doing deferred updating of states for now to avoid this but is that ideal?
     - Event handler blocks are tricky: